British journalist Taalay Ahmed, 31, shot dead in Ghana - Press Gazette

 Ahmed, who grew up in Hartlepool and completed a Masters in Journalism at Sunderland University, is survived by his wife, two young children, parents and siblings.

-MTA News described Ahmed as a “devoted and sincere… and much-loved member” of its team who “produced a series of faith inspiring documentaries and programmes.
+MTA News, where Ahmed had worked for about seven years, described him as a “devoted and sincere… and much-loved member” of its team who “produced a series of faith-inspiring documentaries and programmes.

 “We will miss him every day and strive to build up on the great work he did,” it said.